Roland09/Lightsabers-Tutorial/README.md

 ### Preview

-Here's a preview video of what this is about:
+Here's a preview video of what this is about.
+Click on the picture to open the accompanying youtube video.

 [![How to create Lightsaber like Weapons in Unity](https://img.youtube.com/vi/SJ0ZCCjO5aQ/0.jpg)](https://www.youtube.com/watch?v=SJ0ZCCjO5aQ)